seqeralabs/tower-cli/USAGE.md

   Credentials '1sxCxvxfx8xnxdxGxQxqxH' deleted at user workspace
 ```

-### Compute Environments
+## Compute Environments

-Tower uses the concept of Compute Environments to define the execution platform where a pipeline will run, a Compute Environment is composed of Credentials, configuration settings, and storage options related to a computing platform.
-They are used to configure and manage computing platforms where workflows are executed.
+Tower uses the concept of Compute Environments to define the execution platform where a Pipeline will run.
+A Compute Environment is composed of Credentials and configuration and storage options related to a particular computing platform.
 Comprehensive details for supported Compute Environments can be obtained from the [Tower Usage docs](https://help.tower.nf/22.1/compute-envs/overview/#introduction).

-#### Adding a Compute Environment to a Workspace
+### Adding a Compute Environment

 Once Credentials have been added to a Workspace, a Compute Environment (e.g AWS Batch) can be created using those Credentials with automatic provisioning of cloud computing resources via **Tower Forge**: